UUP leader implores people not to judge him by his past amid Twitter posts storm

 In an interview with the PA news agency, the under-pressure UUP politician asked for another chance to prove himself.

-“People do say that just because you have a past doesn’t mean you can’t have a have a future but that has to apply to everybody,” he said.
+“People do say that just because you have a past doesn’t mean you can’t have a future but that has to apply to everybody,” he said.

 “And what I did in the past was absolutely wrong and I have apologised fulsomely for that but I have to look to see what we can do in the future.”